Fishing reports, NOAA tides, NWS weather

 ChincoteagueAssateagueOcean City

-Surf Assateague and Ocean City beaches are a spring striper, drum, skate, ray, and bluefish read.
+Surf Fishing reports for Assateague and Ocean City beaches focus on spring stripers, drum, skate, rays, and bluefish.
 Fish cuts, sloughs, and dusk tide changes first.

 Inshore Back bay channels, bridge lights, and inlet rocks are the practical lane for school stripers, flounder, bluefish, and early-season weakfish reports.